ibm-build-lab/NLU-demo-with-ui/README.md

 1. Create a new project called `nlu-demo`
 2. From the OpenShift console, go into the `Developer` view.
 Select the `nlu-demo` project.
 Select `+Add`.
 Choose `Git Repository`.

 3. Be sure to use `Dockerfile` as the method of Import strategy.
-NOTE: on Openshift Version 8, this choice is made from the `Git Repository` card, on later versions, it is a selection from within the `Import from Git` page.
+NOTE: on Openshift Version 8, this choice is made from the `Git Repository` card.
+On later versions, it is a selection from within the `Import from Git` page.

 2. On the `Import from Git` page, enter this repo under `Git Repo URL`.